 Vitamin E is most probably excreted with bile and, subsequently, with feces.
 Vitamin E may enter breast milk but only enters the placenta with great difficulty.

 Vitamin E is primarily found in vegetable foods.
 However, liver contains quite a lot of vitamin E. Other natural vitamin E sources include foods like:

 - Oily fish

 Deep-freezing causes the vitamin E content in food to lose its effect.

 Bio-E-Vitamin should not be used with conditions that resemble vitamin K deficiency.
 Neither should the product be taken in the case of peanut allergy, soy allergy, or allergy towards the active ingredient or one or several of the ingredients.
 Large doses of vitamin E mey increase bleeding time and should therefore not be taken 2 weeks prior to and after surgery.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of vitamin E and has acknowledged the following statement:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind vitamin E and has acknowledged the following claims:

 - Contributes to the protection of cells from oxidative stress